John-Abbott-College/4A8-Notes/03_Creating_Tests_for_a_Project.md

 ## Student Activity

-* a Console .NET Framework project (call it 'Calendar' to keep it simple).
+* a Console .NET project (call it 'Calendar' to keep it simple).
 * Add all the necessary files (get them from LEA)
 * Create a new `Xunit` project (within the same solution)
   * Don't forget to add the reference to the calendar project